Pawa-IT-Solutions/cloud-mastery-docs/docs/data-pipeline-visualize-looker.md

 *   A Looker Studio account ([lookerstudio.google.com](https://lookerstudio.google.com)).
 *   Your BigQuery table containing data.
 *   An existing dashboard template to copy.
+You can find the dashboard template here: <a href ="https://lookerstudio.google.com/reporting/0022c938-4bbb-41ed-a687-0535843f7d40/page/p_uf4yrqljsd" class="external-link">Looker Studio Dashboard Template</a>

 ## Step 1: Copy the Dashboard and Connect to Your Data